Yard Maintenance Checklist

 For your lawn, spring should be a time of revitalization and new growth, a time when it begins to wake up from the hibernation of winter and the cold that you face here in Colorado every year.
 Spring is the time of year when you set your lawn up for a beautiful summer and fall, or for failure, so what you’re doing right now matters.

 How, then, can you ensure that your lawn will be beautiful throughout the year?
-While there is some disagreement over the best practices to get a beautiful lawn, here are five good general steps you can take to get your lawn ready for the rest of the year.
+While there is some disagreement over the best practices to get a beautiful lawn, here is a yard maintenance checklist you can use to get ready.

 Fertilize Your Lawn